 The Fourteen Mindfulness Trainings of the Order of Interbeing

+Dear Sangha, this is the moment when we enjoy reciting the Fourteen Mindfulness Trainings of the Order of Interbeing.
 The Fourteen Mindfulness Trainings are the very essence of the Order of Interbeing.
 They are the torch lighting our path, the boat carrying us, the teacher guiding us.
-They allow us to touch the nature of interbeing in everything that is, and to see that our happiness is not separate from the happiness of others.
+They allow us to touch the nature of interbeing in everything that is and to see that our happiness is not separate from the happiness of others.
 Interbeing is not a theory; it is a reality that can be directly experienced by each of us at any moment in our daily lives.
-The Fourteen Mindfulness Trainings help us cultivate concentration and insight which free us from fear and the illusion of a separate self.
+The Fourteen Mindfulness Trainings help us cultivate concentration and insight, which free us from fear and the illusion of a separate self.
+Please listen to each mindfulness training with a serene mind.
+The Mindfulness Trainings serve as a clear mirror in which to look at ourselves.
+Say “yes,” silently, every time you see that you have made an effort to study, practice, and observe the Mindfulness Training read.

 The First Mindfulness Training: Openness